canonical/checkbox/docs/explanation/configs.rst

 ============================

-When the :term:`Checkbox Agent` starts, it looks for config files in the same places that local Checkbox session would look (on the :term:`DUT` side).
+When the :term:`Checkbox Agent` starts, it looks for config files in the same places that local Checkbox session would look (on the :term:`Agent` side).
 If the :term:`Checkbox Controller` uses a Launcher, then the values from that Launcher take precedence over the values from configs on the :term:`DUT` side.